bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/07-therm.md

 ## Analysis of the MM equilibration simulation

-If we have a closer look at the final steps highlighted before.
-In the .out files, we have printed the system values every 500 steps, these system values include important values such as:
+We will now have a closer look at the final steps highlighted before.
+In the log files, we have monitored the values of several quantities.
+Especially relevant are:
 - `NSTEP`: The time step that the MD simulation is at
 - `TIME`: The total time of the simulation (including restarts)
 - `TEMP`: System temperature